max-cyril/ngram/README.md

         ```bash
         docker-compose up
         ```
-4-to communicate with the API via streamlit Interface got to `localhost:8501` on your navigator
- - to uste directly ngram API, got to `localhost:8000`
+4- to communicate with the API via streamlit Interface go to `localhost:8501` on your navigator 4'- to  directly use ngram API, go to `localhost:8000`

 PS: if you got this following error at step 3 :
         ```